seanmgrant/Project1-T5-Rainbow-Chaser/README.md

 ## Features
 Dynamic HTML and CSS enhanced by JavaScript.
+API used: Mapbox & Genius